-Note: If you deactivate the Type field, all of your tickets will default to Incident.
+If an administrator deactivates the Type field, all your tickets default to Incident.

 |Tags||Tags are used throughout to add additional information to tickets, which can then be used in your ticket workflow.
 Tags can be added to tickets in the following ways:

 In addition to these system ticket fields, tickets can also contain custom fields, which are used to gather additional information from the person who is requesting support.
 For example, you may add a custom field prompting them to select a product name or model number.
-Custom fields are added by administrators.
-For more information, see Adding and using custom ticket fields.
+For more information, see Adding custom fields to your tickets and support request form.